 Want to join us?

-The main goal of the Giraldez Laboratory is to understand the cellular and molecular signals that initiate embryonic development to uncover universal principles that direct the development of a new life.
+The main goal of the Giraldez Laboratory is to understand the cellular and molecular signals that initiate embryonic development and to uncover universal principles that direct the development of a new life.
+In addition to this, we are applying our knowledge of mRNA regulation to engineer therapeutic mRNAs for gene therapy and vaccine development.

-A universal step in all animals is the maternal to zygotic transition, whereby the transcriptionally silent egg activates the new zygotic program and removes the old maternal program.
-This central step in animal development can be considered the beginning of life from a transcriptional standpoint, whereby subsequent developmental decisions will depend on the correct activation of the zygotic program and regulation of the previous maternal program.
+A universal step in all animals is the maternal-to-zygotic transition, whereby the transcriptionally silent egg activates the new zygotic program and removes the old maternal program.
+This central step in animal development can be considered the beginning of life from a transcriptional standpoint, as subsequent developmental decisions will depend on the correct activation of the zygotic program and regulation of the previous maternal program..

-The questions: How the vertebrate embryo activate the silent zygotic genome?
-How does the embryo regulate the previous developmental program?
-How do the building blocks in the genome, coding and non-coding elements, orchestrate these processes?
+The questions: How does the vertebrate embryo activate the silent zygotic genome?
+How does the embryo regulate mRNAs post-transcriptionally to regulate the previous developmental program?
+And how can we use this understanding to design therapeutic mRNAs that are stable, tissue-specific, and capable of treating diseases?
+The approaches:?

-The approaches: We have a multidisciplinary infrastructure (wet/dry) that allows us to combine genomics, embryology, biochemistry and computational biology to leverage the powerful genetics in zebrafish to understand vertebrate development.
+The approaches: We have a multidisciplinary infrastructure (wet/dry) that allows us to combine genomics, embryology, biochemistry, and computational biology.
+This enables us to leverage the powerful genetics in zebrafish/mouse/cell culture to understand vertebrate development while also applying these insights to create therapeutic mRNAs for gene therapy and vaccines.

 Please take a look through the listings below.
 If you are interested in joining our lab or need more information, please send Antonio an e-mail.